List of OverPower card sets: Classic OverPower

 Released late 1997, introduced the artifacts, a new type of tactic card, and the "variant characters", new versions of already released character cards.
 Composed of 215 cards, being 32 characters, (24 new and 8 variant), 152 specials (1 Any Character and 6 for each new character except five; three of those five got just 3 specials, the other two have no specials; also, 28 of the previous characters got 1 new special), 5 locations, 1 power card, 24 tactic cards and 1 Any Mission event.
 Sold in 15-card booster packs.
 After Classic, Fleer decided not to produce OverPower anymore, and the production passed to Marvel Comics.

-New Characters: Absorbing Man, Baron Mordo, Beta Ray Bill, Black Panther, Bullseye, Captain Mar-Vell, Dazzler, Deathlok, Dracula, Falcon, Havok, Heroes for Hire, Ka-Zar, Leader, Maggott, Marrow, Mole Man, Psycho-Man, Puppet Master, Reyes, Scorpion, Shang Chi: Master of Kung Fu, Superpatriot and Thunderbolts.
+New Characters: Absorbing Man, Baron Mordo, Beta Ray Bill, Black Panther, Bullseye, Captain Marvel, Dazzler, Deathlok, Dracula, Falcon, Havok, Heroes for Hire, Ka-Zar, Leader, Maggott, Marrow, Mole Man, Psycho-Man, Puppet Master, Cecilia Reyes, Scorpion, Shang-Chi, Superpatriot, and the Thunderbolts.

 In addition to the 215 card set there were six promo cards.
 The six are referred to as the Classic Accidental Inserts.
 They are all rare to extremely rare.
-The rarest are the Any Power Teamwork (6A+0+0) picturing Captain America, Spider-man, and Wolverine; and the Tactic Artifact Avenger's ID Card (6I+5A) picturing the Hulk and Wasp.
+The rarest are the Any Power Teamwork (6A+0+0) picturing Captain America, Spider-Man, and Wolverine; and the Tactic Artifact Avenger's ID Card (6I+5A) picturing the Hulk and Wasp.
 The next rarest are the Basic Universe (6I+3) Xavier Protocols picturing Professor X with several X-Men in the background on computer screens, including Wolverine; and the Any Character Deal with the Devil picturing Emplate and White Queen.
-The easiest of these rare cards are the Location Krakoa picturing the X-Men; and the Tactic Artifact picturing Nightcrawler/Errol Flynn shape shifting.
+The easiest of these rare cards are the Location Krakoa picturing the X-Men; and the Tactic Artifact picturing Nightcrawler.

 Image OverPower

 Released middle 1998.
 Strange as it may seem, the first set released by Marvel Comics introduced characters that, at that time, were published by Image Comics.
 Composed of 217 cards, being 19 characters, 126 specials (3 Any Character; 6 for each character, Note: Spawn had a promo card (a 7th special) that came in 2 versions (wrong cut - National give-a-way and the Correct cut - Overpower Legion version). and 3 for each Image character of the Marvel vs Wildstorms.
 OverPower Card Game#Promo Cards promotional set (Future Backlash, Brass, Daemonite Voodoo, and Wynonna Earp, each 3 specials, except Future Backlash with 6), 4 locations, 38 power cards, 13 universe cards, 4 tactic cards, 1 mission of 7 cards and 6 events for that mission.
 Sold in 60-card random decks and 15-card booster packs.

-Characters: Backlash, Curse, The Darkness, Fairchild, Grifter, Grunge, Killrazor, Malebolgia, Overtkill, Ripclaw, The Savage Dragon, Shadowhawk, Spawn, Stryker, Tiffany, Velocity, Violator, Witchblade and Zealot.
+Characters: Backlash, Curse, The Darkness, Fairchild, Grifter, Grunge, Killrazor, Malebolgia, Overtkill, Ripclaw, Savage Dragon, Shadowhawk, Spawn, Stryker, Tiffany, Velocity, Violator, Witchblade, and Zealot.